Campus operations under COVIDSafe Summer restrictions View fact sheet

-- Australian citizens and Australian permanent residents are restricted from travelling overseas from 25 March, 2020.
+- Australian citizens and Australian permanent residents are restricted by the Federal Government from travelling overseas from 25 March, 2020.

 - If you are an Australian citizen or permanent resident and need Australian consular assistance, you can find more information on the smartraveller website.

-- Effective 25 March, 2020, staff are not permitted to book any university-related travel (domestic and international).
+- Effective 25 March, 2020, staff are not permitted to book any university-related international travel.
 This is consistent with advice from the Australian Government's Department of Health and smartraveller.

 - This advice has been issued for two key reasons:

 - Potential higher risk of contracting COVID-10 overseas.